Alfresco/docs-alfresco/federation-services/latest/config/index.md

 ##### Job Configuration

-A Federation Services Job is the process of moving or syncing content (including versions, ACL's, metadata) from one CMS (content management system) to another.
+A Federation Services Job is the process of moving or syncing content (including versions, ACLs, metadata) from one CMS (content management system) to another.

 * **Repository Connection Configuration**: Aprimo cannot be used as a Repository Connection
 * **Output Connection Configuration**: No additional configuration needed to use Aprimo as an Output source